prideven/PitchPerfect-1/README.md

 > AutoLayout &nbsp; &nbsp; &nbsp;
 > Asynchronous Programming

-## App Description
-"Pitch Perfect" is an iOS mobile app allows users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
-This app will also let the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.

 #Viewcontrollers
 RecordSoundsViewController - This has the record button and stop record button, once recording is dont it navigates to PlaySoundsViewController with the performSegue function.
 PlaySoundsViewController - This view uses the audio recorded and has six different buttons for playbacks.